- Home

 - a residential aged care facility.

-Where you would like to die may change as your situation progresses.
+Where you would like to die may change as your situation progresses, or as practical concerns arise.
 You may want to spend as much time as possible at home, but feel more comfortable moving to a palliative care unit or hospital near the end.
 This is understandable and your wishes should be respected whenever possible.

 It can take time to arrange somewhere to stay.
-Keep in mind that sometimes there isn’t space when you need it.
+Keep in mind that sometimes there may not be space available when you need it.

 More resources